 Note

-If you prefer a thicker sauce, cook longer so the okra releases more mucilage.
+If you prefer a thicker sauce, cook it longer so the okra releases more mucilage.
 You can also add shrimp or a whole fish to the sauce for a richer seafood version.